-Habitat and Distribution: Found in rocky coastal areas in shallow waters off Alaska, the Aleutian Islands, the Commander Islands, the northwestern coast of Vancouver Island, and Washington.
+Habitat and Distribution: Found in rocky coastal areas in shallow waters off Alaska, the Aleutian Islands, the Commander Islands, the northwestern coast of Vancouver Island, Washington, and California.

 Wild Diet: Fish, sea urchins, crabs, clams, mussels, snails, squid, octopus, and abalone.

-Predators: Sharks, killer whales, eagles, sea lions, coyotes, and humans
+Predators: Sharks, killer whales, eagles, coyotes, and humans

 Reproduction: Females usually give birth to one pup every other year after a gestation period of about 6 months.
-Newborn pups weigh 3-5 pounds and receive several months of maternal care.
-While a mother is foraging, she may wrap her pup in kelp at the water’s surface to keep it from drifting away.Behavior: Northern sea otters are social animals.
-They live in groups of 20-100 called “rafts”.
-These groups are sexually segregated; females avoid males except to mate.
-Northern sea otters communicate with a variety of vocalizations including squeals, screams, coos, grunts, snarls, and growls.
-They spend most of their day searching for food or grooming their fur to keep it waterproof.
+Newborn pups weigh 3-5 pounds and receive 6-9 months of maternal care.
+While a mother is foraging, she may wrap her pup in kelp at the water’s surface to keep it from drifting away.Behavior: Sea otters are social animals.
+They may live in groups of 20-100 called “rafts."
+These groups are sexually segregated; females avoid males except to mate and young males form bachelor groups.
+Adult male otters maintain territories.
+Females may come and go through these territories, but the territory holder aggressively excludes male outsiders.
+Sea otters communicate with a variety of vocalizations including squeals, screams, coos, grunts, snarls, and growls.
+They spend most of their day resting, searching for food, or grooming their fur to keep it waterproof.

 IUCN Status: Endangered

-Northern sea otters have historically been hunted for their dense, waterproof fur.
-They came close to extinction at the turn of the 20th century but are now protected by the International Fur Seal Treaty and the US Marine Mammal Protection Act.
-In 1989, the Exxon Valdez oil spill killed about 5,000 sea otters.
-They are also threatened by parasites and infectious diseases, thought to reach the ocean via storm drain runoff.
+Sea otters have historically been hunted for their dense, waterproof fur.
+They came close to extinction at the turn of the 20th century but are now protected by the International Fur Seal Treaty, the US Marine Mammal Protection Act, and the Endangered Species Act.
+In 1989, the Exxon Valdez oil spill killed about 5,000 individuals.
+Sea otters are also threatened by parasites and infectious diseases, thought to reach the ocean via storm drain runoff.
+Both the Northern and Southern subspecies (Enhydra lutris kenyoni and Enhydra lutris nereis) are classified as "threatened" by the Endangered Species Act.

 Nellie Stacks Cups